Public Policy and Global Affairs

 Gain Personal and Professional Growth through Inspiring Conversations and Research

-- A good language proficiency score: IELTS score at least 7.0 (on all subtests); TOEFL score at least 105 – Internet Based Test Score or 580 – Paper Based Test Score.
+- A good language proficiency score: IELTS score at least 7.0 (overall); TOEFL score at least 105 – Internet Based Test Score or 580 – Paper Based Test Score.
 IELTS is preferred.
-Applicants from Singapore universities and English-speaking countries are exempted from IELTS/TOEFL.
+The IELTS/TOEFL score must have been attained within 2 years prior to application.

 IMPORTANT